Luigi vs Valence

 - Does it have a free plan?

-- No, Valence does not offer a free plan.
+- No, Valence does not offer a free plan or public trial currently.

 - What integrations does it support?